Whippet vs White Shepherd: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Whippet and White Shepherd based on their distinct physical builds and metabolic profiles.
 Whippet at Medium (25-40 lbs) needs caloric intake calibrated to their moderate (30-60 min daily) activity level, while White Shepherd at Large (60-85 lbs) requires nutrition matched to their high (1-2 hours daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Whippet's predisposition to Heart Conditions may require specialized dietary formulations, while White Shepherd may benefit from diets supporting Orthopedic Conditions.
+Whippet's predisposition to Heart Conditions may require specialized dietary formulations, while White Shepherd may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements